Execution contexts

 Invoking via call, dyncall, and syscall instructions

-When a procedure is invoked via a call, dyncall or a syscall instruction, the following happens:
+When a procedure is invoked via a call, dyncall, or a syscall instruction, the following happens:

 • Execution moves into a different context.
 In case of the call and dyncall instructions, a new user context is created.
 In case of a syscall instruction, the execution moves back into the root context.